kinmeng/Insurance-Blockchain/README.md

 Now, run flask by issuing the command python3 insurance.py

 Take note:
+1. Everytime Ganache is restarted, you should change the private key address in the insurance.py file

-To find an address or key for use, you need to replace the address with your own live address from Ganache.
+2. To find a key for use, you need to replace the address with your own private key from Ganache.
 Open up Ganache > for each ADDRESS you can find a corresponding key icon on the right.
 Click on it and you will find a private key.
 Replace the key where appropriate in the code